Potassium nitrate

 Major uses of potassium nitrate are in fertilizers, tree stump removal, rocket propellants and fireworks.
-It is one of the major constituents of gunpowder (black powder).
+It is one of the major constituents of traditional gunpowder (black powder).
 In processed meats, potassium nitrate reacts with hemoglobin and myoglobin generating a red color.

 Etymology

-Potash, or potassium nitrate, because of its early and global use and production, has many names.
-The chemical potassium was first isolated by the chemist Sir Humphry Davy, from pot ash.
-This refers to an early method of extracting various potassium salts: by placing in an iron pot the ash of burnt wood or tree leaves, adding water, heating, and evaporating the solution.
+Nitre, or potassium nitrate, because of its early and global use and production, has many names.

-As for nitrate, Hebrew and Egyptian words for it had the consonants n-t-r, indicating likely cognation in the Greek nitron, which was Latinised to nitrum or nitrium.
+As for nitrate, Egyptian and Hebrew words for it had the consonants n-t-r, indicating likely cognation in the Greek nitron, which was Latinised to nitrum or nitrium.
 Thence Old French had niter and Middle English nitre.
-By the 15th century, Europeans referred to it as saltpetre, specifically Indian saltpetre (sodium nitrate is chile saltpetre) and later as nitrate of potash, as the chemistry of the compound was more fully understood.
+By the 15th century, Europeans referred to it as saltpetre, specifically Indian saltpetre (Chilean saltpetre is sodium nitrate) and later as nitrate of potash, as the chemistry of the compound was more fully understood.